Julia: A jit compiled language that aims for high performance scientific computation.

 ENV["JUPYTER"] = "/usr/local/bin/jupyter" Pkg.add("IJulia")

-Now IJulia appears as a normal kernel in your jupter setup.
+Now IJulia appears as a normal kernel in your jupyter setup.